 Some procedures and questions will be done by every team member.
 For example, you'll receive a call confirming when the team member will arrive.
 They'll also call to keep you updated if there is a change in arrival time, or for instance, a delay related to traffic.
-Every team member will also ask you general questions about how you're feeling or if you have any concerns.
+Every team member will also ask you general questions about how you're feeling, how you are handling feelings of sadness and anxiety, or if you have any concerns.
 They'll share this update with the rest of the team immediately through our electronic medical records, so everyone has access to your most recent and accurate health information.